 NetHope empowers committed organizations to change the world through the power of technology.
-NetHope, a consortium of 50-plus leading global nonprofits, unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
+NetHope, a consortium of nearly 60 leading global nonprofits, unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
 Together, the NetHope community strives to transform the world, building a platform of hope for those who receive aid and those who deliver it.

 NetHope is committed to improving the human condition.